kub1x/rodnecislo/README.md

 </p>

 <p align="center">
-A package for handling Czech and Slovak Personal ID Number (PIN).
-This number is used in Czech and Slovak Republic as a primary unique person identifier by most, if not all, government institutions.
-It consists of two parts birth date with gender mark and a control number.
-It is commonly known as "rodné číslo" hence the library name.
+A npm package for validating and deriving information from [Czech and Slovak National Identification Number](https://en.wikipedia.org/wiki/National_identification_number#Czech_Republic_and_Slovakia).
+This number is used in Czech and Slovak Republic as the primary unique identifier for every person by most, if not all, government institutions, banks, etc. It consists of two parts: *birth date* (with *gender mark*) and *serial number* with *check digit*.
+It is commonly known as *Birth Number* or *rodné číslo* in both Czech and Slovak hence the library name.
 </p>